api

 3. TCP peer address (fallback)

-• Read the response headers — check x-ratelimit-remaining to know when you are approaching the limit.
+• read the response headers — check x-ratelimit-remaining to know when you're approaching the limit.

-• Honor Retry-After — when you receive a 429, wait the indicated number of seconds before retrying.
+• honor Retry-After — when you get a 429, wait the indicated seconds before retrying.

-• Avoid tight loops — if you need to look up many artifacts sequentially, add a small delay between requests or batch them with /bulk.
+• avoid tight loops — if you need to look up many artifacts sequentially, add a small delay or batch them with /bulk.